CaelumSculptoris/trip-pqc/veinn/README.md

 ### Updates
    - Added a rough primitive.py as a conceptual example.
+   - Update padding
+   - Update variable refs
+   - Remove homomorphic ops.
+For now the focus is on security.
+We will revisit homomorphism later.

 ### TODO
    - Integrate updates to command line and package.